genostats/LowKi/README.md

 # LowKi

 LowKi is a R package for computing Kinship and Fraternity matrices from shallow sequencing data.
 It uses vcf files with 'PL' or 'GP' fields.

-To install the package, use `devtools` :
+To install the package, first install `gaston`, `milorGWAS`, `Rcpp`, and `RcppEigen` from the CRAN, then use `devtools` :

 `devtools::install_github("genostats/LowKi")`